stevejhiggs/macgyver/README.md

     cd [EXAMPLENAME]

-    npm install
+    yarn

-    gulp
+    yarn start

 Point your browser to wherever the example is running (it will say in the console)

 ## development

-running via gulp will give you auto file watching, rebuilding and restarting
+yarn start will give you auto file watching, rebuilding and restarting